-My name’s Simon Davies.
+My name’s Simon F. Davies.
 I have a PhD in English Literature (University of Sussex, 2013), which was passed with no corrections; I’m a native English speaker and I have also trained as a TEFL instructor.

 I specialise in working with academics and students, although I am happy to take on work of any kind.
 My particular expertise lies in postgraduate student work, journal articles and academic monographs, and critical editions.

 Postgraduate student work: the majority of my clients are doctoral students and MA students, and I have a great deal of experience in this area.
 I have successfully been through the process myself, so I understand exactly what it’s like, and I spent several years teaching English Literature at the University of Sussex.
 My academic background allows me to engage in issues beyond language, helping make sure your work is as critical as it can be.
 I really enjoy helping students through what can be a stressful time – let me help with boring things like reference consistency, while you focus on your ideas.

 Journal articles and academic monographs: I have a large amount of experience working with academics on monographs and essay collections, including at the proposal stage, as well as assisting with journal articles.
 I have published in these formats myself, and I have edited a collection of essays, News in Early Modern Europe (Brill).
 I am a regular copy-editor for journals published by the Open Library of the Humanities.
 Since 2010 I have been Assistant to the Editor for the journal Renaissance Studies, meaning I have many years experience of the process of publishing in academic journals, and I can advise on every stage of the process.